davidde/notes/BASH.md

 (You will be prompted to specify the file in which the private key resides.)

 ### Do SSH keys have to be named 'id_rsa'?
 **NO**, you can give them any name you like, or even place them in a different directory.
-(Another name is even required when you don't want a single ssh key pair for sshing into multiple servers.)
+(Another name is required when you don't want a single ssh key pair for sshing into multiple servers.)
 However, if they are not named `~/.ssh/id_rsa`, then you need to explicitly reference the key in the ssh command like so:
 $ ssh user@server -i /path/to/mykey